trek-view/basecamp/_posts/2022-04-01-gopro-telemetry-exporter-getting-started.md

 ## 1. Install required modules

+First-things-first, you'll need node.js installed.
+[Everything you need to do this is here](https://nodejs.org/en/download/).

 `gopro-telemetry` takes extracted telemetry from a video file (using [`gpmf-extract`](https://github.com/JuanIrache/gpmf-extract)).

-To do this, first clone the repositorys and install them:
+To do this, first clone the repository and install the required node modules:

 ```shell
 # cloning the repository is not necessary for this tutorial as a clean place for the code